 3- Extra benefits from Car Lot or Manufacturer

 Some certified pre-owned vehicles will come with extra benefits when purchased from the car lot.
-Depending on the car lot or the manufacturer, you may receive roadside assistance, free oil changes, or discounted repairs when you purchase a CPO from that lot.
+Depending on the car lot or the manufacturer, you may receive roadside assistance, free oil changes, discounted repairs or rental cars and renters insurance when you purchase a CPO from that lot.
+These products appear on the CPO paperwork.

 4- Knowing the Vehicle History

-When you purchase a certified pre-owned vehicle, you will know the history of that vehicle.
+When you purchase a certified pre-owned vehicle from a third party, you will know the history of that vehicle.
 The carlot or the manufacturer will run a background check on the vehicle through a program like VINSmart so that they know that the vehicle is good to resell.

 5- Recall Repairs Have Been Made